TylorS/typed/apps/website/content/guides/rendering-html-on-the-server.md

 serializer owns the string; it is not a sanitizer for user content.
 [Text-only contexts](/explore/template-text-only-contexts) develops that boundary.

-## Locate a stalled response before changing render modes
+## Check initial output and completion

-Observe data readiness, first chunk, and completion separately.
-If no initial data arrives, fix the producer; streaming does not invent it.
+If no initial value arrives, fix the producer; streaming does not invent one.
 If data is ready but serialization emits nothing, inspect required services and the selected renderer.
-If chunks arrive without completion, inspect nested output completion and live inputs.
-If serialization completes but the client sees nothing, inspect transport buffering and encoding.
+If nested chunks arrive without completion, inspect their completion protocol.

-A focused serialization test parses the result and compares recovered text, verifies finite completion, and checks metadata for the chosen layer.
-Test HTTP cancellation and post-header failures at the transport adapter separately.
-The [Html reference](/reference/modules/%40typed%2Ftemplate%2FHtml) defines both layers and consumers; the [HTML output recipe](/integrate/html-output) adds transport.
+A serialization test parses the result and compares recovered text, verifies finite completion, and checks metadata for the chosen layer.
+The
+[Html reference](/reference/modules/%40typed%2Ftemplate%2FHtml) defines both layers and consumers.